FAQs

 • Tuberculosis

 The list above does not include all possible conditions that put you at higher risk of severe illness from COVID-19.
+Severe outcomes of COVID-19 are defined as hospitalization, admission to the intensive care unit (ICU), intubation or mechanical ventilation, or death.
 The conditions on this list are in alphabetical order.
 They are not in order of risk.
-People with certain risk factors have an increased chance of getting very sick from COVID-19.
-Understanding your COVID-19 risk can assist you in making decisions about how to help protect yourself and those you take care of.
-Take this list with you to review with your doctor at your next appointment.

-Visit CDC.gov to learn more.
+Visit CDC to learn more.
 By clicking this link, you will be redirected to a third-party website that is neither owned nor controlled by Pfizer.
 Pfizer is not responsible for the content or services of this site.

 What does it mean to be immunocompromised and how does it relate to COVID-19?